MapsPeople/documentation/sdks-and-frameworks/android/custom-floor-selector.md

 }
 ```

-There we go, you should now have succesfully implemented a custom floor selector into your own app.
+You have now succesfully implemented a custom floor selector into your own app.